Jesús Pedret

 Jesús Pedret González (1905 – 29 June 1933) was a Spanish footballer who played as a goalkeeper for Valencia in the late 1920s.
-He also played four matches for the Catalan national team and was called up for the Spanish national team in the mid-1920s, but never made his debut.
+He also played four matches for the Catalan national team and was called up to the Spain national team in the mid-1920s, but never made his debut.

 Club career

 Born in the Catalonian town of Barcelona in 1905, Pedret began his career at his hometown club Sants in 1922, aged 17, with whom he played for five years, until 1927, when he was signed by Valencia, which had been impressed by his performances in Algirós in 1922 and Mestalla in 1925.
 This move, however, was controversial, since Pedret did it without Sants' consent, signing under the pseudonym "Olegario", which caused some reports to list Olegario as Pedret's substitute in the 1926–27 squad.
 This deception resulted in a federal case, which was quite notorious at the time because Pedret had recently established himself as Spain's second-choice behind Ricardo Zamora.

 Despite being short, Pedret made up for it through his positioning expertise, coupled with his great agility and reflexes.
 He remained at Valencia for four seasons, from 1926 until 1930, playing as an undisputed starter in the first three seasons, but being sidelined by Enrique Cano in the fourth.
 In 1930, Pedret returned to his hometown of Barcelona, where he contracted a serious illness that forced him to retire at the age of 25.
 He was then the subject of a tribute match held by Sants on 10 August 1931.